Battle of Ia Drang: 2nd Battalion ambushed

 All the while the noise of battle could be heard in the woods as the other companies fought.
 The 2nd Battalion, 7th Cavalry had been reduced to a small perimeter at Albany composed of survivors of Alpha Company, the recon platoon, survivors from the destroyed Charlie and Delta Companies and the command group.
 There was also a smaller perimeter at the rear of the column about 500–700 yards due south: Capt.
 George Forrest's Alpha Company, 1st Battalion, 5th Cavalry.
 Forrest had run a gauntlet all the way from the conference called by McDade back to his company when the PAVN mortar rounds started coming in.
 Charlie and Alpha companies lost 70 men in the first few minutes.
 Charlie Company suffered 45 dead and more than 50 wounded, the heaviest casualties of any unit that fought on Albany.
 USAF A-1E Skyraiders soon provided support by dropping napalm bombs, but because of the fog of war and the inter-mixing of American and PAVN troops, it is likely that air and artillery strikes killed NVA and American soldiers indiscriminately.
-During the battle, Lê Xuân Phôi, the PAVN field commander of 8th Battalion, 66th Regiment, was mortally wounded around one hour into the battle while personally leading one of the PAVN attacks and later died from his wounds a few hours later after nightfall.
+During the battle, Lê Xuân Phôi, the PAVN field commander of 8th Battalion, 66th Regiment, was mortally wounded around one hour into the battle while personally leading one of the PAVN attacks and died from his wounds a few hours later after nightfall.
 Phôi was the only high-ranking officer on either side killed in action during the battle at LZ Albany.